‘Beauty and the Beast’: Ian McKellen Jokes Disney Film is a ‘Gay Extravaganza’

 Tucci, McGregor, Condon, and McKellen were joined onstage by fellow cast member Audra McDonald, as well as Dan Stevens and Emma Watson, who play the title characters.
 Like the animated film that inspired the new version of “Beauty and the Beast,” music plays a central role in the story.
 This edition of the classic fairytale includes renditions of such beloved songs as “Be Our Guest” and “Belle.”
 To that end, a live orchestra was on hand to play the film’s overture and Alan Menken, the composer of both the live action “Beauty and the Beast’s” scores, helped introduce the film.

-The crowd at the screening included Walt Disney Company CEO Bob Iger, film studio chief Alan Horn, and production president Sean Bailey.
+The crowd at the screening included Walt Disney Company CEO Bob Iger, film studio chief Alan Horn, studio president Alan Bergman, and production president Sean Bailey.
 Comedian Gilbert Gottfried, who voiced the parrot in “Aladdin,” and Richard White, the original voice of Gaston, were also in the audience.

 Howard Ashman, the brilliant lyricist behind many of the film’s songs, died from AIDS complications in 1991 at the age of 40.
 His spouse, Bill Lauch, and his sister, Sarah Ashman-Gillespie, were on hand at the premiere.